ryan991205/HeadMovement/README.md

 [![Build Status](https://travis-ci.com/ryan991205/HeadMovement.svg?branch=master)](https://travis-ci.com/ryan991205/HeadMovement)

 # Robotic Head Movement
-> functionality to control stepper and servo motors to control a head from a linux or windows embedded pc.
+> headmovement that can be controlled from a linux or windows embedded pc.
+> movement implemented by stepper or servo motors on an AVR microcontroller